| | | | | | | |

 Make the enchilada sauce – click here for the recipe.

 Preheat the oven to 350 degrees.
-Coat a small baking dish with cooking spray then pour a bit of enchilada sauce in the bottom.
+Coat a small baking dish with cooking spray.
+Pour some enchilada sauce into the bottom of the baking dish.

 Breakfast Enchiladas